 These papers are currently under review at journals, but it is still possible that I can benefit from feedback on them, so it is for me worth the risk that anonymity may be broken.

-I wrote this paper in graduate school and recently recently attempted to resurrect it.
-On Scott Soames’ critique of Kripke’s account of general terms.
+I wrote an early draft of this paper in graduate school and recently attempted to resurrect it.
+On Scott Soames’ critique of Kripke’s account of general terms, I capture a neglected option for an orthodox Kripkean to stick to the idea that general terms can be rigid designators.

 Papers in Progress